 We have asked Amsterdam-based luxury travel blogger Keith Jenkins of Velvet Escape, to share his thoughts with us about his love for hotels, and Amberlair, of course.
 And before you ask, a #BohoLover is a Boutique Hotel lover… just like us!

 How do you choose a hotel when you travel?

 I ask around on social media for suggestions and I search on booking engines.
 The most important factors I take into account when choosing a hotel are: location, comfort/hygiene of and amenities in the room, and service levels.
-In this sense, I always read a few reviews to get a good idea of what to expect.
+I have a preference for hotels with a unique character in terms of history, design, location or cuisine.
+In this sense, the hotel becomes a destination in itself and not simply a place to sleep at night.